kobis2003/burring_back/README.md

 (like will there be just one table)
 -> Only PNG file (no other file type)
 -> faire un system de logging correcte
+-> shouldn't do all the picture at once as it's quite heavy to transfert.
+Maybe should have done the image treatment one by one so that the user can start using the application with the first image and not wait for all the image to be processed to be able to see the first one.